Manikanta0802/Flask_App/readme.md

 •	A lifecycle policy is applied to the S3 bucket to automatically expire logs after 90 days (customizable).

 # Security Considerations
-VPC Private Subnets: All core application components (ECS tasks, RDS) are isolated in private subnets.
+**VPC Private Subnets:** All core application components (ECS tasks, RDS) are isolated in private subnets.

-Security Groups (Firewall Rules): Carefully crafted to allow only necessary traffic between components (e.g., ALB to ECS, ECS to RDS) and from trusted sources (your IP for SSH to Bastion).
+**Security Groups (Firewall Rules):** Carefully crafted to allow only necessary traffic between components (e.g., ALB to ECS, ECS to RDS) and from trusted sources (your IP for SSH to Bastion).

-IAM Roles & Policies: Follows the principle of least privilege.
+**IAM Roles & Policies:** Follows the principle of least privilege.

 ECS Task Execution Role: Only for ECR pull, CloudWatch Logs.

-ECS Task Role: For application-specific permissions (e.g., CloudWatch PutMetricData, Secrets Manager GetSecretValue).
+**ECS Task Role:** For application-specific permissions (e.g., CloudWatch PutMetricData, Secrets Manager GetSecretValue).

-RDS Monitoring Role: For Enhanced Monitoring.
+**RDS Monitoring Role:** For Enhanced Monitoring.

-AWS Secrets Manager: Database credentials are not hardcoded.
+**AWS Secrets Manager:** Database credentials are not hardcoded.
 The db_master_password is managed by Secrets Manager (or securely passed during terraform apply).
 For the application, it should fetch the secret at runtime or have it injected by ECS.

 Bastion Host: Provides secure, indirect SSH access to resources in private subnets, acting as a jump box.
 Ingress is restricted to specific IPs.

 # Cost Optimization
-AWS Fargate: Serverless compute for ECS means you only pay for the vCPU and memory consumed by your running containers.
+**AWS Fargate**: Serverless compute for ECS means you only pay for the vCPU and memory consumed by your running containers.

-RDS Instance Sizing (db.t3.micro): Chosen for development/small workloads.
+**RDS Instance Sizing (db.t3.micro)**: Chosen for development/small workloads.
 For production, size based on performance needs.

-RDS Auto Scaling (Storage): RDS can automatically scale storage for you.
+**RDS Auto Scaling (Storage)**: RDS can automatically scale storage for you.

-CloudWatch Logs Retention: Configured to automatically expire logs after a set period (e.g., 7, 30, 90 days) to manage storage costs.
+**CloudWatch Logs Retention:** Configured to automatically expire logs after a set period (e.g., 7, 30, 90 days) to manage storage costs.

-ALB Access Logs Retention: S3 lifecycle rules automatically delete older access logs.
+**ALB Access Logs Retention:** S3 lifecycle rules automatically delete older access logs.

-Auto Scaling (ECS Service - Future Enhancement): Implement aws_appautoscaling_target and aws_appautoscaling_policy for the ECS service to automatically adjust task count based on CPU/Memory, saving costs during low demand.
+**Auto Scaling (ECS Service - Future Enhancement)**: Implement aws_appautoscaling_target and aws_appautoscaling_policy for the ECS service to automatically adjust task count based on CPU/Memory, saving costs during low demand.

 # Secret Management
-AWS Secrets Manager is the designated service for handling sensitive data.

-**IAM Permissions:** Specific IAM policies are attached to the ECS Task Roles to grant only secretsmanager:GetSecretValue and kms:Decrypt permissions on the respective secret ARN, adhering to the principle of least privilege.

-# Database Credentials:

-The db_master_password used during terraform apply is provided as a sensitive variable.

-For db-init-container: The password for the initial database setup is passed directly to the aws_ecs_task via container_overrides.environment or ideally, the container fetches it from Secrets Manager itself if it's a long-running process.

-For employee-app-container: The best practice is for your Flask application to explicitly retrieve the db_master_password from Secrets Manager at runtime using the Boto3 SDK, or for the ECS Task Definition to inject the secret value as an environment variable directly from Secrets Manager.
-This requires permissions (secretsmanager:GetSecretValue, kms:Decrypt) on the ECS Task Role.
+•	**Centralized Storage**: Database credentials (username, password, host, port, dbname) are securely generated by Terraform's random_password resource and stored in AWS Secrets Manager.
+•	**Runtime Retrieval**: ECS Task Definitions are configured to retrieve these secrets directly from Secrets Manager at task launch time.
+The secrets are then injected as environment variables into the container, ensuring they are never hardcoded in Docker images, main.tf, or deploy.yml.
+•	**KMS Encryption**: Secrets Manager automatically encrypts secrets at rest using AWS KMS.

 # Backup Strategy
 Ensuring data durability and recoverability for the RDS PostgreSQL database.